Who Is Lin-Manuel Miranda?

 Miranda has also won two Grammys for the cast recordings of In the Heights and Hamilton and an Emmy Award for the music and lyrics at the 2013 Tony Awards show.

-In 2016, Miranda brought his talents to the big screen, composing the lyrics and music for "How Far I'll Go" for the animated film Moana.
-He was nominated for an Oscar in 2017, before winning a Grammy the following year for Best Song Written for Visual Media.
+In 2016, Miranda brought his talents to the big screen, composing the lyrics and music for "How Far I'll Go," for the animated film Moana.
+The track was nominated for an Oscar in 2017, before winning a Grammy the following year for Best Song Written for Visual Media.

 Miranda wed scientist and lawyer Vanessa Nadal, a graduate of MIT, in 2010.
 The couple has a son, Sebastian.